URSec/Silhouette-Compiler/README.md

 This repository contains the source code of the LLVM-based Silhouette compiler.

-## Compile
+## How to Compile
 Compiling the Silhouette compiler is exactly the same as compiling a standard LLVM compiler.
 Therefore you can compile it in whatever way you are used to compiling the LLVM compiler infrastructure.
-If you are not familiar with compiling LLVM, you can refer to the [script](https://github.com/URSec/Silhouette-Misc/blob/master/scripts/build.llvm.sh) we used for initializing the Makefiles.
+If you are not familiar with compiling LLVM, you can use this [script](https://github.com/URSec/Silhouette-Misc/blob/master/scripts/build.llvm.sh) to generate the Makefiles to compile the compiler.